elasticio/elasticio.github.io/content/_components/shopify/index.md

 ### Credentials

+To create the credentials you should do the following:
+- In your shop go to Apps - App and sales channel settings
+- Click the 'Develop Apps' button
+- Click the 'Create an app' button and give your app a name
+- Enable the scopes you need and click Save
+- On the 'API credentials' tab copy your `API key` and `API Secret Key`
+- Install the app
+- Once the app is installed a new credential `Admin API access token` appears.
+Copy this one as it can only be revealed once

 ![Credentials](img/shopify-cred.png)

- - *ShopName* - name of your shop, for an example `example.myshopify.com`
+- *ShopName* - Name of your shop, for example, `quickstart-974c9379.myshopify.com`
- - *API Key*
- - *Password*
+- *API Key*- A string that specifies the API key of the app.
+Use `API key` from the Shopify app credentials creation step
+- *Password* - A string that specifies the private app password.
+Use `Admin API access token` from the Shopify app credentials creation step
+- *Type* - select 'No Auth' type.
+It will use the API credentials you specified
- - *Type* - authorization type, used only for trigger `Webhook subscription`.
-It is supported the following authorization types:
+- *Shopify Webhook HMAC Secret* - this field is used and required **only** for trigger `Webhook subscription` to [sign the request with an HMAC header](https://shopify.dev/apps/webhooks/configuration/https#step-5-verify-the-webhook).
-   * **No Auth** - use this method to work with any open REST API
-   * **Basic Auth** - use it to provide login credentials like username/password
-   * **API Key Auth** - use it to provide API Key to access the resource
-   * **HMAC verification shared secret** - use it to verify via a shared secret.
-Header `x-eio-signature` should be specified.
+  Use `API Secret Key` from the Shopify app credentials creation step

-> **Please Note:**
-  * The component calls a list products endpoint under the hood to verify credentials.
-To succeed you need to grant at least Read permissions to the app in Apps -> App development -> * your Private app name * -> ADMIN API PERMISSIONS -> Products set to 'Read access' (or 'Read and write'):
+> **Please Note:** The component calls a list products endpoint under the hood to verify credentials.
+To succeed you need to grant at least Read permissions to the app in Apps -> App development -> **your Private app name** -> ADMIN API PERMISSIONS -> Products set to 'Read access' (or 'Read and write'):
 ![image](https://user-images.githubusercontent.com/7985390/173592587-1972d5f2-03ca-4b03-b0de-b31573323186.png)

-  * due to current platform limitations it is needed to keep 'Type' field with 'No auth' value for correct component behaviour
-    - *Shopify Webhook HMAC Secret* - this field is used and required only for trigger `Webhook subscription`, because when Shopify sends data via Webhooks, it [signs the request with an HMAC header](https://shopify.dev/apps/webhooks/configuration/https#step-5-verify-the-webhook).
-    For finding the secret, you need to navigate to the `Settings` select tab `Notifications` go to `Webhooks` and copy the secret.
-  * [Here](https://shopify.dev/tutorials/authenticate-a-private-app-with-shopify-admin#generate-credentials-from-the-shopify-admin) is how to generate creds
+Additional link to the documentation on how to generate the creds https://shopify.dev/tutorials/authenticate-a-private-app-with-shopify-admin#generate-credentials-from-the-shopify-admin

 ### Environment variables